rauhul/ece411/documents/ROADMAP.md

 ## Checkpoint 3
 In checkpoint 4, we will debug the failures we see in the competition code.
 We will also change the branch_controller to make static predicitons instead of stalling when branch instructions are seen.
 Additionally, we will add an evicition write buffer and performance counters.
 We would also like to have a large suite of hazardous tests so we can rigorously test our pipeline.

+## Checkpoint 4
+In checkpoint 5, we will debug potential issues with a WAW hazard detection in the pipeline.
+We will also implement a form of dynamic branch prediction as well.
+Additionally, we will implement cacheline_prefetching for the i_cache to dramatically reduce stalls in the pipeline.